ycremar/awesome-coincidences-between-two-papers/README.md

 - Identical/similar statements and formulations.
 To the best of our knowledge, we are the first to unify existing contrastive approaches, by identifying their connections among each other.
 ![section-3-1](figures/section-3-1.png)

 - Identical/similar statements and formulations.
-To the best of our knowledge, we are the first to use these formulations to summarize and categorize agumentations for graphs.
+To the best of our knowledge, we are the first to use these formulations to summarize and categorize augmentations for graphs.
 ![section-3-2-1](figures/section-3-2-1.png)

 - Identical/similar statements and formulations.
-To the best of our knowledge, we are the first to use these formulations to summarize and categorize agumentations for graphs.
+To the best of our knowledge, we are the first to use these formulations to summarize and categorize augmentations for graphs.
 ![section-3-2-2](figures/section-3-2-2.png)

 - Identical/similar statements and formulations.
-To the best of our knowledge, we are the first to use these formulations to summarize and categorize agumentations for graphs.
+To the best of our knowledge, we are the first to use these formulations to summarize and categorize augmentations for graphs.
 ![section-3-2-3](figures/section-3-2-3.png)

 - Identical/similar statements.
 To the best of our knowledge, we are the first to consider projection heads from a parameterized MI estimator perspective of view.